carlosrodlop/carlosrodlop/docs/book/AWS_Solution_Architect.md

 * If you mark a single file as public and then upload a new version of it — the new version is private
 * The size of your S3 bucket is the sum of all files and all versions of those files
 * Versioning's MFA Delete capability, which uses multi-factor authentication, can be used to provide an additional layer of security.
-#### S3 Lock Policies

-* Use Object Lock to store object using write-once-read-many (WORM) model to prevent objects from being deleted or overwritten for a custom-defined retention period or indefinitely.
-* Stores objects using a Write Once, Read Many (WORM) model.
-* Lock protection is maintained regardless of storage class and throughout the S3 Lifecycle transitions between storage classes.
-* Can be used to meet regulatory requirements as an extra layer of protection
-* `Retention Period` → period that protects an object version for a fixed amount of time.
-Once it expires the object can be overwritten.
-Unless there is a LEGAL HOLD placed on its version.
-  * S3 has two types of retention mode:
-    * Governance Mode → Users can’t overwrite , delete or alter the object version locked without special permissions — but users can be granted this access.
-    * Compliance Mode → A protected object version can’t be overwritten or deleted by ANY user including the root user during its retention period
-* `Legal Hold` → Prevents object version from being overwritten or deleted.
-It doesn’t have a retention period, it is in effect until removed
-* `Glacier Vault Lock` → enforce compliance controls on individual S3 Glacier vaults using a vault lock policy.

 #### S3 Performance